georust/rinex/README.md

 allow native parsing of .gz compressed RINEX files.
 Otherwise, user must uncompress manually the `.gz` extension first.

 * `--pyo3` (experimental)
 Add Python bindings via `PyO3`.
 To build the Python package, you must first install maturin and then build it with the pyo3 feature flag.
 For example, `maturin build -F pyo3`.
-Maturin will then build and place the resulting .whl file in `/target/wheels/`.
+Maturin will then build and place the resulting .whl file in `/target/wheels/`, after which you can install the package with `pip install rinex`.

 ## Performances